 - Go past St Vincent’s Church on your left-hand side and go over a bridge and on through the hamlet.
 Ignore a footpath to the right.
 In a further 100 metres you reach a road junction.
 Turn right [!] and immediately right again through a narrow, low gap in a tall hedge, with a footpath signpost (PF6 Newnham Road 1/2) on the right in the hedge (can be overgrown) on a four-way road signpost, just before a Give Way-sign.
 Through the hedge, turn left with an indistinct path to the left of a garden and in 35 metres emerge in an arable field corner.
 Turn right along the boundary past a house and in 35m follow a yellow marker on a fence post to cross the field on a usually well-cleared path on a bearing of 200 degrees to its far right corner.
 [If you can't find a walkable path across the field, re-trace your steps to the road and skirt the field along it, turning right along the road and right again with the road in 500 metres]

-- In 750 metres leave the field by going up a flight of new wood and earth steps up a bank to come out onto Newnham Road and turn right along it, without a pavement (watch the fast flowing traffic).
+- In 750 metres leave the field by going up a flight of new wood and earth steps up a bank to come out onto Newnham Road and turn right along it, without a pavement (watch out for the fast flowing traffic).
 In 250 metres, with a National Grid pylon on your left, turn left to cross the road and continue along an unmarked Permissive Path (a field boundary), gently uphill, your initial direction 160 degrees.
+Note At the top of this path your way ahead might be blocked by a large building aggregate mound (2016 to 2019).
+Instead of taking the permissive path to the left of the national grid pylon, try the path on the immediate other side of the field boundary (to the right of the Pylon).

-- In 450 metres you come to large building aggregate mounds directly ahead of you.
-Make your way best you can around them (easiest to their right) and having passed to the left of a green coloured steel container, you ignore the track to your right and keep ahead , slightly left, your direction now 150 degrees (on a car wide field boundary).
+- In 450 metres, with the large building aggregate mound either directly ahead of you or to your left (depending on which path you have taken) either make your way best you can around the mound or just continue ahead over rough ground.
+Ignore the track to your right and keep ahead , slightly left, your direction now 150 degrees (on a car wide track).

 - At Salisbury Road, cross over with care and turn left along a narrow pavement.
 In 30 metres there is a “Welcome to Baldock” sign on your left.
 Continue straight on along the pavement.
 In 150 metres there is a footpath sign on your right next to Blackhorse Farm.
 Turn right on this path between the Farm and a bungalow on a right (signposted Ivel Springs Local Nature Reserve).